manucouto1/framework3/docs/installation/index.md

 icon: material/download
 ---

-# Installation Guide for Framework3
+# Installation Guide for LabChain

-This guide will walk you through the process of installing Framework3 using pip.
+This guide will walk you through the process of installing LabChain using pip.

 ## Prerequisites

-Before installing Framework3, ensure you have the following prerequisites:
+Before installing LabChain, ensure you have the following prerequisites:

 1. Python 3.11 or higher
 2. pip (Python package installer)

 ## Installation

-Installing Framework3 is straightforward using pip.
+Installing LabChain is straightforward using pip.
 Follow these steps:

 ### Step 1: Set Up a Virtual Environment (Recommended)